Spring 2020 Office Hours

 All-University Outstanding Teaching Award (2000-2001)

-The Art of Procastination: Baudelaire's Poetry in Prose,Cheryl Leah Krueger, (University of Delaware Press, 2007)
+The Art of Procrastination: Baudelaire's Poetry in Prose,Cheryl Leah Krueger (Newark: University of Delaware Press, 2007)

 Approaches to Teaching Baudelaire’s Prose Poems (New York: MLA, 2017).

-Tâches d’Encre: Cours de composition, Siskin, Krueger and Fauvel (Boston: Cengage,2017)
+Tâches d’Encre: Cours de composition, 4th Edition, Siskin, Krueger and Fauvel (Boston: Cengage, 2017)

 Articles and Book Chapters